-The CS5155H is designed to provide two methods for programming the output voltage of the power supply.
-A five bit on board digital to analog converter (DAC) is used to program the output voltage within two different ranges.
-The first range is 2.14 V to 3.54 V in 100 mV steps, the second is 1.34 V to 2.09 V in 50 mV steps, depending on the digital input code.
-If all five bits are left open, the CS5155H enters adjust mode.
-In adjust mode, the designer can choose any output voltage by using resistor divider feedback to the $V{FB}$ and $V{FFB}$ pins, as in traditional controllers.
-The CS5155H is specifically designed to be backwards compatible with the CS5150, which uses a four bit DAC code.
+The CS5150H is designed to provide two methods for programming the output voltage of the power supply.
+A four bit on board digital to analog converter (DAC) is used to program the output voltage from 2.14 V to 3.54 V in 100 mV steps, depending on the digital input code.
+If all four bits are left open, the CS5150H enters adjust mode.
+In adjust mode, the designer can choose any output voltage by using resistor divider feedback to the V{FB} and V{FFB} pins, as in traditional controllers.
+The CS5150H is specifically designed to be upwards compatible with the CS5155H, which uses a five bit DAC code.